AlexandrBasan/gem_destroy_all/README.md

     $ destroy_all(model)
     $ destroy_all_with_conditions(model, conditions, conditions_value)

-Using destroy_all method you can set model_name as argument.
+Using destroy_all method you can set Model name as argument model.
-Using destroy_all_with_conditions method you can set model_name as argument model, condition as condition (this argument auto convert to Symbol) and conditional_value as String value for conditions.
+Using destroy_all_with_conditions method you can set Model name as argument model, condition as condition (this argument auto convert to Symbol) and conditional_value as String value for conditions.
+Example:

+    $ destroy_all(user)
+    $ destroy_all_with_conditions(user, status, inactive)

+In first method gem destroy all records in table Users In second method gem destroy all records in table Users where user status = inactive

 ## Contributing